 Q: What is Kid Icarus: Uprising?

-A: Kid Icarus: Uprising is a fast pace action game designed by Masahiro Sakurai, also known for the Kirby games and Super Smash Bros. series.
+A: Kid Icarus: Uprising is a fast paced action game designed by Masahiro Sakurai, also known for the Kirby games and Super Smash Bros. series.

-Story wise, it’s the sequel to the original Kid Icarus on the NES, though prior experience w/ the original series isn’t necessary to enjoy this game.
+Storywise, it’s the sequel to the original Kid Icarus on the NES, though prior experience with the original series isn’t necessary to enjoy this game.

-Its game play in single player is mainly divided between the flight portion that like on-rail shooter, e.g. Sin & Punishment or StarFox, and ground portion that’s like a third-person shooter.
+Its gameplay in single player is mainly divided between the flight portion, similar to on-rail shooters, e.g. Sin & Punishment or StarFox, and the ground portion, similar to a third-person shooter.

-It has a competitive multiplayer, based on the ground portion game play mechanic, for both local play and online.
-There are two main mode, free-for-all (deathmatch) and light vs dark (a variant on team deathmatch).
-Weapon obtained in single player can be used in multiplayer, and vise versa.
+It has a competitive multiplayer based on the ground portion mechanics, for both local play and online.
+There are two main modes, Free-For-All (deathmatch) and Light vs. Dark (a variant of team deathmatch).
+Weapons obtained in single player can be used in multiplayer, and vise versa.